woosheep/win2gayhub/README.md

 6."git status" to watch change(s)
 7."git add" + file(s)/.(means "all")
 8."git commit" to commit change(s) to local repo
 9."git push" to sync from local to Github, include all branch

+* enter more than 2 space，Github will auto linefeed